ABJYguinto/Group-1-Naive-Bayers-Prediction/README.md

 | 13 | Rainy | Hot | Normal | FALSE | No |
 | 14 | Overcast | Cool | High | TRUE | Yes |

-  The provided dataset functions as a structured historical log, recording environmental conditions and subsequent behavioral outcomes over a period of fifteen days.
-It is formatted as a standard relational table, where the rows represent individual observational records and the columns represent specific attributes of those records.

-Each horizontal row within the table signifies a single, discrete event—in this case, a specific day.
-The leftmost column, labeled "ID," serves as a sequential index or unique identifier for each observation, beginning at 0 and concluding at 14 to establish the 15-day scope of the data.

-The central columns—Outlook, Temperature, Humidity, and Windy—contain the independent variables.
-In predictive modeling, these are referred to as "features."
-These columns capture the specific meteorological conditions present on each respective day.
-"Outlook" categorizes the general sky condition (Sunny, Rainy, or Overcast), "Temperature" defines the thermal state (Hot, Mild, or Cool), "Humidity" specifies atmospheric moisture levels (High or Normal), and "Windy" acts as a boolean indicator (TRUE or FALSE) recording the presence of significant wind.

-The rightmost column, designated "Play Pickleball," represents the dependent variable, commonly known in machine learning as the "target" or "label."
-This column captures the binary final outcome (Yes or No), documenting whether the activity occurred under the specific weather conditions recorded in that exact row.

-When read from left to right, a single row yields a complete profile of a given day.
-For instance, the initial record (ID 0) documents a day characterized by a Sunny outlook, Mild temperature, Normal humidity, and a lack of wind (FALSE), culminating in a positive behavioral outcome ("Yes").
-Conversely, the subsequent record (ID 1) logs a Rainy, Hot, High-humidity, and Windy day, resulting in a negative outcome ("No").
-This tabular format systematically aligns environmental inputs with categorical outputs, providing the necessary structured data for algorithms to identify correlations and calculate future probabilities.
+  The provided dataset serves as a detailed log of individual preferences, capturing how fifteen different people responded to specific environmental conditions.
+In this structure, the first column, labeled "ID," serves as a unique identifier for each person who participated in the survey.
+Numbered consecutively from 0 to 14, these IDs represent the fifteen individual respondents, ensuring that each person's specific weather preferences and their final decision are recorded on their own dedicated line.

+Moving across the table, the central columns—Outlook, Temperature, Humidity, and Windy—outline the exact weather conditions presented to each individual person.
+These categories act as the environmental factors for the survey.
+"Outlook" describes the general state of the sky, such as Sunny, Rainy, or Overcast. \"Temperature" provides the thermal condition, categorized simply as Cool, Mild, or Hot.
+"Humidity" notes the moisture level in the air, while "Windy" is a simple true or false indicator of a noticeable breeze.
+Together, these four columns paint a complete picture of the specific weather environment each survey participant was asked to evaluate.

+The final column on the far right, "Play Pickleball," records the ultimate choice made by each individual.
+After considering the unique combination of weather conditions presented in their row, the respondent provided a straightforward "Yes" or "No" answer indicating their willingness to play.
+By reading a single row from left to right, you can see exactly which person was surveyed, the specific weather conditions they were asked about, and the final choice they made.
+This layout organizes varied human opinions into a structured mathematical grid, making it possible to calculate the overall probability of the group playing under any future weather combination.

 ### 1. Outlook
 | Outlook | Yes | No | P(Yes) | P(No) |